BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 ## Installing Seed Tool

 You can either purchase **Gordian Seed Tool** from the Apple store or you can compile from the source <a href="https://github.com/BlockchainCommons/GordianSeedTool-iOS/tags">using the newest release tag</a>.
+The release tags often will be updated to a beta that is ina dvance of the release in the Apple store.

-For full functionality of the iCloud backup, be sure to turn on the following functionality under "Settings > [Your Name (Apple ID)] > iCloud" on all devices running **Gordian Seed Tool**:
+For full functionality of the iCloud backup, be sure to turn on the following functionality under "Settings > [Your Name] > iCloud" on all devices running **Gordian Seed Tool**:

 * Passwords and Keychain
 * iCloud Drive